joelklabo/buddy/README.md

 ### Web UI (local)
 - Default: enabled at `http://127.0.0.1:8080`.
 - Create epics or issues, edit existing items, and pick which project they belong to via a dropdown.
+- Labels: add labels on create; add/remove labels on edit.
+- Filtering: issue list can be filtered by status from the UI.
+- Auth: set `ui.auth_token` in `config.yaml` to require `Authorization: Bearer <token>` for all UI/API calls (recommended if you expose the port beyond localhost).
 - Projects come from `projects` in `config.yaml` (each `path` should contain the `.beads` directory for that repo).

 ## Configuration reference